-An introduction to Cornwall surfing
+Cornwall surfing

-Cornwall is the long, poiting finger of England.
-It juts out of the country’s south-western edge to divide the Bristol Channel from the English Channel.
-That means two swell-facing coasts, each with their own prime conditions and native spots.
-However, there’s no question that the most famous Cornwall surfing takes place on the northern shoreline.
+However, there’s no question that the most famous surf locales here are on the northern shoreline.
 That’s home to iconic surf towns like Newquay and St Ives, and can be a veritable swell magnet – Cornwall is often firing even when the rest of the UK is flat!

 There’s crazy variety in the waves.
-Newquay – arguably the county’s surf capital – hosts both gnarly Fistral (a barrel-capable beach break) and Towan (where some of the best surf school Cornwall has to offer ply their trade with beginners).
-Beyond that are huge, sandy bays with logger waves.
-There are pure west-facing coves like Sennen that pick up any summer tracers.
-You’ve got sheltered south-coast spots that have point breaks and reefs that wedge right and left.
-Honestly, you WILL NOT get bored!
+Newquay – arguably the county’s main surf town – hosts both gnarly Fistral (a barrel-capable beach break) and Towan (where some of the best surf schools in Cornwall ply their trade with beginners).

 We often feel that Cornwall’s main limitations are the weather.
 Yes, there’s a microclimate, but this is England, remember…Winters can be brutal and cold.
 They do clear the way for strong storm swells, but the south-west is at its best on 6-12 foot summer pushes that have nice long periods.
-Those are the dawnies you’ll remember forever, sat with your crew in a turquoise bay with white sands and the sun beating down!

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-Check out our main guide to surfing in England
+>>Check out our main guide to surfing in England

 Cornwall surfing at a glance